 Sue Tipton’s Acquiesce Winery dedicated to Rhône Style white wines is legendary among wine lovers on social media.
 As the first winery in the United States to release Bourbolenc, it’s no wonder this is a wine geek’s paradise.
 Not only does Sue work with obscure varieties, a lot of labor goes into the winemaking here and it is reflected in the quality of the wine.
 The grapes are all hand-picked and hand sorted.
 The rosé is whole cluster pressed, not saignée (a byproduct of red wine making).
 Even the curvaceous bottles have been thoughtfully selected and imported from France.

 Our wine tasting was accompanied by a fun pairing of unexpected flavor sensations.
-The Clairette Blanche complemented a Provencal Mustard, Fennel, and Curry Spread showing how wine and food can truly bring out the best in each other.
+The Clairette Blanche complemented a Provencal Mustard, Fennel, and Curry Spread demonstrating how wine and food can truly bring out the best in each other.

 Starting in 1999 Liz and Markus Bokisch of Bokisch Vineyards imported budwood from Spain and planted vineyards to Iberian varieties including Tempranillo, Albariño, Graciano, Garnacha, Garnacha Blanca, Monastrell, Verdejo and Verdelho.
 These grapes feel right at home in Lodi’s Mediterranean-like climate.
 Pull up an Adirondack chair and enjoy the fiesta in your mouth as you taste through a delectable lineup of Bokisch wines from their picturesque estate.
 I purchased a bottle of the Bokisch Vineyards Graciano to take home and revisit the experience.